The Lively Blog

 Commuter benefits are employer-sponsored plans that help employees save and pay for their commute to and from work.
 Plans can be structured to allow employees to save money, pre-tax, to pay for commuting expenses like parking near the office, fares for mass transit like trains and subways, and carpooling expenses.
 Or plans can be structured to offer post-tax stipends from the employer to pay for bicycle maintenance (for employees that bike to work), gas, and rideshare services like Lyft and Uber.

-If companies offer pre-tax commuter benefits, employees will choose how much they want to save (up to the IRS limit of $315 per month for 2024), and the employer will take the appropriate amount from each paycheck before income taxes are assessed and deposit it into the commuter benefit account.
+If companies offer pre-tax commuter benefits, employees will choose how much they want to save (up to the monthly IRS limit), and the employer will take the appropriate amount from each paycheck before income taxes are assessed and deposit it into the commuter benefit account.
 Employees then submit receipts to get reimbursed for their commuting expenses.

 If companies offer post-tax commuting stipends or perks, the companies can decide how much they want to offer and the substantiation requirements for employees to access said stipends or perks.
 Employees will pay income taxes on the expenses for which they reimburse.